 RaBauKi is a unique outdoor space where children are empowered to build their own mini village.
 Through play they learn life skills which empower them to be more confident young citizens while simultaneously improving social skills.
 Safe spaces where children can learn and explore are few and far between in urban centres, and Siegen – where RaBauKi Adventure Playground is based – is no different.
 Their mission is to maintain the playground so that children have a protected space to learn important life skills in a fun and stimulating environment.
 Read more about this project here.

-Put simply, Bikeygees teaches refugee women about cycling.
+Put simply, Bikeygees teaches women about cycling, with a special emphasis on training refugees and other women from disadvantaged groups.
 But in reality the inclusive multilingual cycling lessons in Berlin do much more than this.
 Covering how to ride a bike, traffic sense and bike repair basics, the organisation empowers women by giving them the means to explore their new surroundings independently, the opportunity to practice communication in a safe environment, and the confidence that enables them to integrate more easily and prevent social isolation.
 You can read more about bikeygees here.

 We’ll be updating this page with the organizations we donate to each month until December.
 If you have any suggestions for worthy causes, please let us know in the comments below!